 The criterion for correctness or incorrectness of simple rules like those I gave for implication and negation is manipulating the 'truth tables' of basic logic, and thus reasoning gets tied to mathematical structures in computation.
-This is a general thread in the history of ideas: reasoning is connected to binary arithmetic, or as Hobbes said: "reasoning is reckoning".
+This is a general thread in the history of ideas: reasoning is connected to binary arithmetic, or as Hobbes said: "Reasoning is reckoning."
 And once we see this computational angle in its general light, the idea emerges naturally, already in the Middle Ages, that reasoning might be done by machines, provided we find suitable logical languages for them to work with.
-My second picture for Stanley Jevons was his 'logical piano', one of the pioneering attempts at creating mechanical computing devices.3
+The first picture in Figure 3 is Stanley Jevons' 'logical piano', one of the pioneering attempts at creating mechanical computing devices.2